awsdocs/amazon-s3-userguide/doc_source/UsingMetadata.md

 **Note**
  SOAP support over HTTP is deprecated, but it is still available over HTTPS\.
 New Amazon S3 features will not be supported for SOAP\.
 We recommend that you use either the REST API or the AWS SDKs\.

 When metadata is retrieved through the REST API, Amazon S3 combines headers that have the same name \(ignoring case\) into a comma\-delimited list\.
 If some metadata contains unprintable characters, it is not returned\.
 Instead, the `x-amz-missing-meta` header is returned with a value of the number of unprintable metadata entries\.
 The `HeadObject` action retrieves metadata from an object without returning the object itself\.
 This operation is useful if you're only interested in an object's metadata\.
-To use HEAD, you must have READ access to the object\.
+To use HEAD, you must following tablefollowinghave READ access to the object\.
 For more information, see [HeadObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_HeadObject.html) in the * Amazon Simple Storage Service API Reference*\.

 User\-defined metadata is a set of key\-value pairs\.
 Amazon S3 stores user\-defined metadata keys in lowercase\.